-Amazingly, kiwi is a climbing plant which can be grown in trellis or over an arbor.
+Amazingly, kiwi is a climbing plant that can be grown in a trellis or over an arbor.
 What’s even surprising is that you can grow kiwis from the seeds of store-bought fruits.

 Start growing food from scraps and learn how to in this video from Veggietorials: